charmed-kubernetes/kubernetes-docs/pages/k8s/gatekeeper.md

 juju relate grafana-agent-k8s:send-remote-write prometheus-k8s:receive-remote-write
 ```

-This will provide you with metrics like how many requests were denied, how many were processed, how many violations exist in the cluster, etc.
+This will provide you with metrics like how many requests were denied, how many were processed,
+how many violations exist in the cluster, etc.

 ## Reconciliation

 The gatekeeper charms manage the same Kubernetes resources(roles, crds, etc.).
-If for some reason you wish to delete one of the two charms while keeping the other you should be very careful, as it will cause all of the resources to be deleted.
+If for some reason
+you wish to delete one of the two charms while keeping the other you should be very careful, as
+it will cause all of the resources to be deleted.

 In that scenario you will need to reconcile (recreate) the resources by running:

 ```console
 juju run-action {unit_name} -m {model_name} reconcile-resources --wait
 ```
-> :warning:  This will cause all the policies to be deleted as well, which means you will have to reapply them.
+> Warning: This will cause all the policies to be deleted as well, which means you will have to
+reapply them.

 ## Test the Gatekeeper charm